tashbalrai/tashbalrai.github.io/es2017/class.md

 4. Methods in class lack [[construct]] internal property and cannot be called with ```new``` keyword.
 5. Calling a class constructor without ```new``` keyword will throw error.
 6. You cannot override class name inside class method.
 It will throw error.
+7. Class names are treated as a let binding.

 ### Class Expressions
 Just like functions have expression form, classes too have expression form.